gregwhitaker/nats-pubsub-example/README.md

     $ docker pull nats
     $ docker run -p 4222:4222 -p 6222:6222 -p 8222:8222 -d --name nats-main nats

-## Example
+## Running the Example
-Examples of the following messaging interactions are available in this repository.

-### Running the PubSub Client
+### Start the PubSub Client
 You can start the [PubSub Client](pubsub-client/README.md) using the following command:

     $ ./gradlew :pubsub-client:run

+You can start multiple client instances to see them each receiving the same messages.

-### Running the PubSub Service
+### Start the PubSub Service
 You can start the [PubSub Service](pubsub-service/README.md) using the following command:

     $ ./gradlew :pubsub-service:run